AndreG3000/AndreG3000/README.md

 - 👋 Hi, I’m @AndreG3000
 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning Cybersecurity at Aurora Unversity
+- 🌱 I’m currently learning Cybersecurity at Aurora University
 - 💞️ I’m looking to collaborate on Cybersecurity
-- 📫 How to reach me email
+-     I'm a USMC Veteran

 <!---
 AndreG3000/AndreG3000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.